Who Was Soapy Smith?

 November 2, 1860 - July 8, 1898

-While his men did most of the dirty work, Soapy tried to establish himself as a solid citizen of Skagway.
-He contributed to the building of Skagway's first church and founded an "Adopt a Dog" program.
-City surveyor Frank Reid and others saw through Smith's good deeds and tried to run the con man and his gang out of town, but Smith was able to rally much of the business community around him.
-Soapy was riding high on July 4, 1898 as he rode his white horse up Broadway and then stood on the platform with the Governor of Alaska.
+While his men did most of the dirty work, Soapy tried to establish himself as a solid citizen of Skagway, contributing to the building of Skagway’s first church and founding an “Adopt a Dog” program.
+City surveyor Frank Reid and others saw through Smith’s good deeds and tried to run the con man and his gang out of town.
+But Smith was able to rally much of the business community around him.
+Indeed, Soapy was riding high on July 4, 1898 as he rode his white horse up Broadway to stand on the platform with none other than the Governor of Alaska.